Retrospective Approach To Neo-Classicism in USA - Fighting the Snake of Nihilism

 Study On Flowerpots, Pencil- Charcol Drawing On Buff Paper:

-Study On Nudes, Pencil Drawing On Buff Paper:
+Solitude, Pencil Drawing On Buff Paper:

 Study On Angels, Pencil Drawing On Buff Paper: